SEPTA Route 79: Bus service

 As part of a pilot program, in 2016 SEPTA placed an order for 25 new battery electric buses from Proterra, Inc. They, along with two overhead charging stations, were purchased using a $2.6-million Federal Transit Administration grant, entering service on routes 29 and 79 in 2017, returning electric propulsion to these routes after nearly 15 years of diesel operation.
 However, the buses were pulled from service in February 2020 following the discovery of cracks in the bus frames.
 Combined with a battery fire involving one of these buses at a SEPTA depot and the bankruptcy of Proterra, Inc., this has led to the expectation that the buses will not return to service.

 On March 23, 2023, SEPTA released a new draft plan for Bus Revolution, SEPTA's bus network redesign.
 As part of the plan, Route 79 would be extended to 40th Street station via University Avenue to provide better connections from South Philadelphia to University City, West Philadelphia, and the Market-Frankford Line.
 The line would also be extended on its eastern end to shopping at Pier 70.
 These changes remained in the final plan, which was approved on May 23, 2024.
+On August 23, 2026, Route 79 finally was extended to University City.